git-moss/DrivenByMoss-Documentation/Installation.md

       fully disabled in the Reaper MIDI settings!
 Otherwise you will have strange effects!

-### Differences to Bitwig

-DrivenByMoss is developed for Bitwig Studio.
-Bitwig has several concepts, which are not available in Reaper, e.g. Scenes, Clips and User parameters.
-However, there are alternatives implemented:

-* **User Parameters**: On devices which support User Parameters, these control the Track FX parameters in Reaper.
-* **Scenes**: Scenes are emulated by range markers.
-Starting the n-th Scene triggers playback from the start of the n-th range marker.

-Since Reaper does not have specific track types FX Track Banks do not appear (or cannot be selected) on the devices.
-E.g. in Generic Flexi the *FX Track* actions do nothing.

-The only way to insert MIDI messages into Reaper is via the Virtual MIDI keyboard input.
-If you map something with generic Flexi, it goes only into that channel (but not into the Action mapping) and does only work if the channel is record enabled.
-Therefore, the use-case is only to control devices which react or require MIDI CC.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak
 </div>